guard/guard/README.md

 any questions, ask them in our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).

+Information on advanced topics like create your own Guard plugin, programatic use of Guard, hooks and callbacks and more can be found in the [Guard wiki](https://github.com/guard/guard/wiki).

 Before you file an issue, make sure you have read the _[file an issue](#file-an-issue)_ section that contains some important information.